deviantfero/wpgtk/README.md

 please delete the contents of your current `~/.wallpapers` as they may conflict with the new folder structure.

-You can either clone this repository by doing:
+You can install via pip:

 ```sh
 $ pip install wpgtk